giaba90/grow-cms/README.md

-## About project
+# GROW CMS

-GROW CMS - A light CMS to create pages and posts for my little blog
+A light CMS to create pages and posts for my little blog

 ## Technologies